-Corticosteroids like prednisone are very different from anabolic steroids, the risky male-hormone-related steroids that some athletes abuse for performance gains in sports and bodybuilding.
+Corticosteroids like prednisone are very different from anabolic steroids, the risky steroids related to male hormones that some athletes abuse for performance gains in sports and bodybuilding.

 Prednisone is usually available as oral tablets.
-Other corticosteroids, or medications that are similar to Prednisone, may be given by injection.
+Other medications that are similar to Prednisone called corticosteroids may be given by injection.

 Prednisone is often best taken in the morning with breakfast.
 This schedule mimics the body’s natural production of corticosteroid hormones.

 Most patients start to feel the effects of prednisone within a few days.
 Some patients will start feeling better hours after taking the first pill.

 Prednisone has a number of potential side effects.
 Not all patients who take prednisone experience these side-effects.

 Side-effects are often related to the dose and the length of time that a given patient has been taking this medicine.
 Higher doses taken for long periods of time are be more likely to cause side-effects than short courses of lower dose prednisone.

 Prednisone needs to be gradually reduced to stop.
 Stopping prednisone too quickly can sometimes result in serious side-effects.

 Patients should call their doctor before making any changes to their dose.

 If you take prednisone and forget to take a dose at your usual time, but remember later the same day, take it immediately.